SeanHeelan/ShapeShifter/README.md

 ShapeShifter is a heap allocator that allows for a particular heap layout to be selected by the user.
-Its purpose is to support automatic exploit generation and primitive discovery by allowing such a system to **assume** a particular heap layout holds, explore the possibilities that layout offers, and then later, if the layout is useful, figure out how to achieve that layout.
+Its purpose is to support automatic exploit generation, and primitive discovery, by allowing such a system to *assume* a particular heap layout holds, explore the possibilities that layout offers, and then later, if the layout is useful, figure out how to achieve that layout.

-I developed ShapeShifter for use in the system described in my CCS 2019 paper titled **Gollum: Modular and Greybox Exploit Generation for Heap Overflows in Interpreters**.
+I developed ShapeShifter for use in the system described in my CCS 2019 paper titled *Gollum: Modular and Greybox Exploit Generation for Heap Overflows in Interpreters*.
 The code in this repository is an updated version of ShapeShifter and so some features may have been added, changed or removed.

-If ShapeShifter is useful to you please cite it as follows:
+If ShapeShifter is useful to you in your research, please cite it as follows:

 ```
 @inproceedings{Heelan:2019:GMG:3319535.3354224,